aagb1884/capstone_project/README.md

 A user has a profile page with a list of all the books on their shelf.
 These are categories by ′Want to Read′, ′Currently Reading′ and ′Have Read′ - the idea here is that friends and relatives will be able to refer to this bookshelf and categorisation when it comes to gift giving.

 The header has a burger menu with links to every page.
 The footer has icons for the user profile, bookshelf and search page.
-The search page is, at the time of writing, still in development.

-The app is not currently responsive.
+The app is not currently responsive, but it's on the To Do column on the Trello board.

 ## Acknowledgements